maybebyte/anthesis/beets.md

         $ rm example.flac.bak

-Given that this is a bit tedious, I [wrote a small shell script](/src/dotfiles/file/.local/bin/splitflac.html) to take care of it for me.
+Given that this is a bit tedious, I [wrote a small shell script](/src/dotfiles/file/.local/bin/splitflac.html) to take care of splitting FLAC files for me.
 Usage is as follows:

     $ splitflac example.cue example.flac